thefrontside/funcadelic.js/README.md

 The Fundamentals of Functional Programming are Fun!

-`fn` takes the simple idea that a single function can operate on many different data structures and brings it to JavaScript.
+`funcadelic` takes the simple idea that a single function can operate on many different data structures and brings it to JavaScript.
 Sure, there are a lot of FP libraries out there, but this one is oriented along the idea of not just using functions, but having those functions